npcole/npyscreen/docs/source/form-objects.rst

    Similar to the ActionForm class, but provides the additional functionality of Popup menus.

    To add a new menu to the Form use the method *new_menu(name='')*.
 This will create the menu and return a proxy to it.
 For more details see the section on Menus below.

+.. py:class:: ActionFormV2WithMenus

+   New in Version 4.3.0.
+This version of ActionFormWithMenus behaves similarly to ActionForm above, but the code is much cleaner.
+It should be much easier to subclass.
+Eventually, this version may entirely replace ActionFormWithMenus.

 .. py:class:: FormBaseNew